godaddy/kibana4-backup/README.md

     -V, --version                   output the version number
-    -r, --repo <url>                REQUIRED - git repo to store kibana4 data -s, --elasticsearch-url <url>   REQUIRED - elasticsearch http url you want to target -e, --environment <env>         the environment you want to target -c, --commit-message <message>  commit message to use when changes are made
+    -r, --repo <url>                REQUIRED - git repo to store kibana4 data -s, --elasticsearch-url <url>   REQUIRED - elasticsearch http url you want to target -d, --clone-directory <path>    RECOMMENDED - the directory to clone the git repo to, should be an absolute path, must have write access
+    -e, --environment <env>         the environment you want to target -c, --commit-message <message>  commit message to use when changes are made
 ```